aliseyedi01/Django-Bookshelf-API/README.md

 # Bookshelf API with Django & DRF

-A Bookshelf API implemented with Django and FastAPI
+A Bookshelf API implemented with Django and DRF

 ## 📚 Contents